markus-zzz/zzzconsulting-website/_posts/2018-07-18-i2c-controller-part-2.markdown

 Before we do anything we need to make sure that we have a usable cross compiler for our intended target.
 I grabbed a pre-built one from [here](https://releases.linaro.org/components/toolchain/binaries/latest-6/arm-linux-gnueabihf/).
-Then we need to acquire build the kernel sources
+Then we need to acquire and build the kernel sources
 ```
 wget https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.17.8.tar.xz
 make CROSS_COMPILE=arm-linux-gnueabihf- ARCH=arm vexpress_defconfig